bparanj/crystal/electronics/design/energy.md

    - This is necessary to limit the current flow to protect the LED.

 4. LED (Electrical to Light and Heat Energy):
-   - This is where your point comes in crucially.
    - The LED converts electrical energy into light energy, which is its primary function.
    - However, LEDs are not 100% efficient, so some electrical energy is also converted to heat.